 Signs of More Trouble to Come

-As previously mentioned, one kidney stone substantially increases the risk of another one.
-One study found that even after adjusting for cardiovascular risk factors, individuals with kidney stones were 19% more likely to develop coronary artery disease and 40% more likely to have a stroke when compared with patients who did not have kidney stones.2 Another study found that stone formers had 31% increased risk for heart attacks after adjustment for chronic kidney disease and other comorbidities.
-3
+As previously mentioned, having one kidney stone substantially increases the risk of another.
+One study found that even after adjusting for cardiovascular risk factors, individuals with kidney stones were 19% more likely to develop coronary artery disease and 40% more likely to have a stroke when compared with patients who did not have kidney stones.3

-Individuals who have had a kidney stone may be twice as likely to have kidney failure later.4
+Individuals who have had a kidney stone may be twice as likely to have kidney failure later.6 Kidney stones increase the risk of kidney cancer.7

 - Common risk factors include the following: